 The underlined text in this document indicates hyperlinks to additional data and online resources that may be accessed when this document is opened in a program designed to view portable document format (pdf) files.
 The report can be found at www.loudoun.gov/watermonitoring and follow the link to Data Analysis & Reporting.

 ACKNOWLEDGMENTS

-This document was prepared by County staff members David Ward of the Floodplain Management Team in the Natural Resources Division of the Department of Building and Development.
+This document was prepared by David Ward, Floodplain Management Team in the Natural Resources Division of the Department of Building and Development.